What is the difference between the Kinematic Wave option and the dynamic wave option in the SWMM solver?

 Dynamic wave routing can account for channel storage, backwater, entrance/exit losses, flow reversal, and pressurized flow.
 Because it couples together the solution for both water levels at nodes and flow in conduits it can be applied to any general network layout, even those containing multiple downstream diversions and loops.
 It is the method of choice for systems subjected to significant backwater effects due to downstream flow restrictions and with flow regulation via weirs and orifices.
 This generality comes at a price of having to use much smaller time steps, on the order of a minute or less (SWMM can automatically reduce the user-defined maximum time step as needed to maintain numerical stability)."

-Both of these entries are taken from EPA SWMM help documenation.
+Both of these entries are taken from EPA SWMM help documentation.
 You may also find more information by doing an internet search.